keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 The neighborhood surrounding 18th Street looks almost abandoned, maybe a few houses have cars that *might* work out front, the rest do not look inhabited.

+most of the vamps have like 3 or 4 dice in stuff,
 #### Things they can investigate

 The defending Coterie of the Camarilla is hanging out in an abandoned building nearby the church, lying in wait.
 They may see the party if they are walking out in the open. at around midnight, the opposing group of 5 sabbat shovelheads starts heading into the area, looking to find a warehouse that is used as storage for Detroit's Elysium.